 Site features a Knowledge Center for in-depth explanations and definitions

 Must provide your contact information before you can get a premium quote

 In addition to the EApp, the company also has a policyholder portal.
-There, you can check the status of your claims as well as obtain contact information should you have a question on your coverage.
-While Bankers Fidelity is licensed in 46 states and the District of Columbia, it only offers Medicare Supplement plans in 34 states.
-Some of the states where the plans aren’t available are California, Connecticut, Minnesota, Oregon, Vermont, and Washington.
+There, you can check the status of your claims as well as obtain contact information should you have a question about your coverage.
+While Bankers Fidelity is licensed in 46 states and Washington, D.C., it only offers Medicare Supplement plans in 37 states.
+Some of the states where the plans aren't available are California, Connecticut, Minnesota, Oregon, Vermont, and Washington.

 We also liked Bankers Fidelity's "Knowledge Center," a separate page on its website that explained Medicare Supplements more in-depth.
 It also defined more unfamiliar terms, which would help if you are new to your Medicare research.

 While Bankers Fidelity doesn't offer a high-deductible Plan G, its quoted rates were on the lower side of the averages we saw.
 For example, on the plan finder, Medicare quoted a range of $90 to $357 for one zip code searched, and we were quoted a rate of $135.16 for Plan G.

 Offers both Plan G and high-deductible Plan G